Skip to main content

 "I don't want to take part in this election," said another young man, who asked not to be named.
 Asked why he was boycotting the vote, he answered, "Everyone has his own viewpoint.
 For example, someone says 'I like the system.'
 Or someone says 'I don't.
 I'm the opposite of the system.'
 And that's why."

-In Iran, elections are traditionally heralded by the revolutionary regime as a popular demonstration that it enjoys the overwhelming support of the population.
+In Iran, elections are heralded by the revolutionary regime as a popular demonstration that it enjoys the overwhelming support of the population.

 Security forces subsequently used deadly force to crack down on the opposition Green Movement.
 Presidential candidates Mir Hossein Mousavi and Mehdi Kerroubi were placed under house arrest, where they remain.
 International human rights organization reported the arrest of thousands of other activists.
 Scores of high-ranking opposition campaign workers and political activists fled to exile to neighboring Turkey, where some claimed in interviews with CNN that they endured torture in Iranian prisons.

-But at a campaign rally for candidates from the conservative Principalist Front on Wednesday, one lawmaker running for re-election offered a decidedly different account of the aftermath of the 2009 vote.
+But at a campaign rally for candidates from the conservative Principalist Front on Wednesday, one lawmaker running for re-election offered a different account of the aftermath of the 2009 vote.

 "During the 2009 elections, attempts were made to use cheating in the elections as an excuse to plot against the regime," said Zohreh Elahian.